WWE Rumors: Huge Update On How The Hardy Boyz Can Appear At ‘WrestleMania 33’

 This would not only mark their return but also continue Matt and Jeff’s “Expedition of Gold.”

 One of the only things that could jumble up the whole plan is the legal battle the Hardys are going through with TNA Impact Wrestling.
-They are no longer under contract with the promotion, but Impact Wrestling is still saying they own the copyright and trademarks for the “Broken” gimmick.
+They are no longer under contract with the promotion, but Impact Wrestling is still claiming they own the copyright and trademarks for the “Broken” gimmick.

 As Wrestling Inc. reports, TNA still wants a percentage of any deal the Hardys sign with any promotion if they use the “Broken” gimmick.
 If WWE doesn’t feel like going through any legal issues, they may have Matt and Jeff Hardy return under their old gimmicks and save “broken” for later.